Univer

 • Divide according to different document types, such as @univerjs/sheets and @univerjs/docs are divided according to document types.

-• Some complex functions can be divided into separate plugins, such as @univerjs/sheet-find-replace, which provides search and replace functionality.
+• Some complex functions can be divided into separate plugins, such as @univerjs/sheets-find-replace, which provides search and replace functionality.

 • Some common underlying capabilities can be divided into separate plugins, such as @univerjs/design, which provides design system-related capabilities such as themes, colors, and components, and @univerjs/rpc, which provides RPC capabilities.